 This article is part of our Process 101 guide.

-What makes your business special is the way you do things.
+What makes your business special isn’t what you do, but how you do it.

 Optimizing these processes is key to achieving your business goals, and that’s where business process management comes in.